Access to Reports in Salesforce

 -

-Customer relationship management): Users have access to standard objects (Accounts, Opportunities, Cases, etc.) and can see them in reports. -
+Salesforce License (Full CRM): Users have access to standard objects (Accounts, Opportunities, Cases, etc.) and can see them in reports.

 Salesforce Platform License: These users can access custom apps and custom objects, but cannot access standard CRM objects like Opportunities or Cases in reports.